conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 - Global

 :::info
-In the two examples above, the interceptors have the same name but with 2 different scope.
+In the two JSON examples above, the interceptors have the same name (`enforce-partition-limit`) but 2 different scopes.
-The first one is global, second one is targeting user `sa-clickstream`.
+The first one is global, the second one is targeting user `sa-clickstream`.
 They are not chained together, but instead the second one is overriding the first one.
 `sa-clickstream` will be allowed to create topics with 1 to 20 partitions while other service accounts will be limited to 1 to 6.